Selenium Health Benefits

 Selenium and High-Grade Prostatic Intraepithelial Neoplasia

-The impact of selenium on men with high-grade prostatic intraepithelial neoplasia (HGPIN) was the subject of a multicenter phase III trial presented at the American Urological Association Annual Meeting in 2010 in San Francisco.
+The impact of selenium health benefits on men with high-grade prostatic intraepithelial neoplasia (HGPIN) was the subject of a multicenter phase III trial presented at the American Urological Association Annual Meeting in 2010 in San Francisco.
 A total of 466 men with HGPIN were enrolled after they had a second negative repeat prostate biopsy, and they were randomly assigned to take either 200 mg daily of selenium or a placebo.
 After three years, 50 men who took selenium and 50 who took placebo had prostate cancer, leading the researchers to conclude that selenium does not prevent prostate cancer in men who have high-grade PIN.
 (Marshall 2010)

 Scientists had hoped that selenium would prove to be helpful in the fight against prostate cancer.
 An article in a May 2009 Mayo Clinic Health Letter may say it all: “Selenium Supplementation Loses Favor.”
 However, selenium is still an important mineral for human health, and so it’s important to get at least the recommended 55 mcg (micrograms) daily for adults.
 Selenium is found in nuts (especially Brazil nuts), tuna, cod, turkey, beef, and plant foods.
 The amount of selenium in foods can vary widely because it depends on the level of selenium in the soil (for plants) and the foods eaten by mammals, fowl, and fish.